smuchow1962/path-builder/README.md

     ...
     ...

 The algorithm does not use recursion.
+A Jasmine spec file is available under the `./spec` directory

 ### Usage:
 Path-Builder has no dependencides.
 Install it using npm